WP-API/node-wpapi/README.md

 A Node.js-based client for the [WordPress JSON API](http://wp-api.org/)

-## Working Document
+## Documentation

-This Wiki page contains a summary of how we envision the functionality of this client library to work: https://github.com/kadamwhite/node-wp-api/wiki This will be our working document.
+We have automatically-generated API documentation at [kadamwhite.github.io/node-wp-api](http://kadamwhite.github.io/node-wp-api); user-oriented documentation (including a getting started guide) will be added to this README in (we hope) the near future.

+The original working document describing our vision for the functionality of this library is [on this repository's wiki](https://github.com/kadamwhite/node-wp-api/wiki).

 ## Issues